headshed-dev/headshed-dev.github.io/src/pages/uploadz/python-virtual-environments.md

 # TL;DR

-Typically within Linux, you can create a virtual environment with as little as:
+Within Linux, you can create a virtual environment with as little as:

 ```bash
 python  -m venv venv